-Option to Purchase U3O8: Yellow Cake granted URC an option to acquire between US\$2.5 million and US\$10 million of U3O8 per year between January 1, 2019, and January 1, 2028, up to a maximum aggregate amount of US\$31.25 million worth of U3O8.
+• Option to Purchase U3O8: Yellow Cake granted URC an option to acquire between US\$2.5 million and US\$10 million of U3O8 per year between January 1, 2019, and January 1, 2028, up to a maximum aggregate amount of US\$31.25 million worth of U3O8.
 If URC exercises this option, Yellow Cake will, in turn, exercise its rights under the Kazatomprom Agreement to acquire the relevant quantity of U3O8 from Kazatomprom and sell such quantity of U3O8 to the Company at the same price at which Yellow Cake acquires the U3O8 pursuant to the Kazatomprom Agreement.
-On April 28, 2021, the Company completed its initial exercise of its option under the Yellow Cake Agreement and acquired 348,068 pounds of U3O8.
+During the year ended April 30, 2021, the Company exercised its option to acquire 348,068 pounds of U3O8 from Yellow Cake at a price of US\$28.73.
+No purchases occurred under this agreement during the year ended April 30, 2022.
 See "General Development of the Business - Acquisition of Uranium under Yellow Cake Agreement".

-- In the event that URC elects to acquire U3O8 pursuant to its option under the Yellow Cake Agreement, the Yellow Cake Agreement provides that URC and Yellow Cake will agree, acting in good faith, on the conversion facility to which the underlying U3O8 will be delivered to under the Kazatomprom Agreement, provided that Yellow Cake will not be required to use a conversion facility where it does not already have a storage agreement in place.
-Any U3O8 acquired by URC from Yellow Cake under the Yellow Cake Agreement will be delivered to URC by book transfer at the agreed conversion facility. - Future Royalty and Streaming Opportunities: Yellow Cake has agreed to inform URC of any opportunities for royalties, streams or similar interests identified by Yellow Cake with respect to uranium and URC has an irrevocable option to elect to acquire up to 50% of any such opportunity alongside Yellow Cake, in which case the parties shall work together in good faith to pursue any such opportunities jointly. - Physical Uranium Opportunities: The Company has agreed to inform Yellow Cake of potential opportunities that it identifies in relation to the purchase and taking delivery of physical U3O8 by the Company.
+In the event that URC elects to acquire U_3O_8 pursuant to its option under the Yellow Cake Agreement, the Yellow Cake Agreement provides that URC and Yellow Cake will agree, acting in good faith, on the conversion facility to which the underlying U_3O_8 will be delivered to under the Kazatomprom Agreement, provided that Yellow Cake will not be required to use a conversion facility where it does not already have a storage agreement in place.
+Any U_3O_8 acquired by URC from Yellow Cake under the Yellow Cake Agreement will be delivered to URC by book transfer at the agreed conversion facility.

+- Future Royalty and Streaming Opportunities: Yellow Cake has agreed to inform URC of any opportunities for royalties, streams or similar interests identified by Yellow Cake with respect to uranium and URC has an irrevocable option to elect to acquire up to 50% of any such opportunity alongside Yellow Cake, in which case the parties shall work together in good faith to pursue any such opportunities jointly. - Physical Uranium Opportunities: The Company has agreed to inform Yellow Cake of potential opportunities that it identifies in relation to the purchase and taking delivery of physical U3O8 by the Company.
 If such opportunities are identified, the parties will work together in good faith to negotiate, finalize and agree upon the terms of a strategic framework that is mutually agreeable from a commercial standpoint for both parties (including as to form and consideration) and a potential participation by Yellow Cake with URC in such opportunities.

 Furthermore, URC and Yellow Cake have agreed to, so far as it is commercially reasonable to do so, cooperate to identify potential opportunities to work together on other uranium related joint participation endeavours.
+In a regulatory news released on July 1, 2022, Yellow Cake disclosed that its holds 18.81 Mlbs of U3O8 in storage in Canada and France.